Caracalla: Constitutio Antoniniana

 The Constitutio Antoniniana (lit.
-"Constitution of Antoninus", also called "Edict of Caracalla" or "Antonine Constitution") was an edict issued in 212 by Caracalla declaring that all free men in the Roman Empire were to be given full Roman citizenship, with the exception of the dediticii, people who had become subject to Rome through surrender in war, and freed slaves.
+"Constitution of Antoninus", also called "Edict of Caracalla" or "Antonine Constitution") was an edict issued in 212 by Caracalla declaring that all free inhabitants in the Roman Empire were to be given full Roman citizenship, with the exception of the dediticii, people who had become subject to Rome through surrender in war, and freed slaves.

 Before 212, the majority of Roman citizens had been inhabitants of Roman Italia, with about 4–7% of all peoples in the Roman Empire being Roman citizens at the time of the death of Augustus in AD 14.
 Outside Rome, citizenship was restricted to Roman coloniae (Note: Coloniae were cities of Roman citizens founded in conquered provinces.) – Romans, or their descendants, living in the provinces, the inhabitants of various cities throughout the Empire – and small numbers of local nobles such as kings of client countries.
 Provincials, on the other hand, were usually non-citizens, although some magistrates and their families and relatives held the Latin Right.
 (Note: The Latin Rights or ius Latii were an intermediate or probationary stage for non-Romans obtaining full Roman citizenship.
 Aside from the right to vote, and ability to pursue a political office, the Latin Rights were just a limited Roman citizenship.)